Ottodix/Eole-foobar-theme/README.md

 6. Optionaly, only if you want an extra polish, change the systray icon: Click the Foobar button on top > File > Preferences > Display > Columns UI > On the right, notification area tab > Tick Use custom icon > Click Select icon... and select the file [YOUR_FOOBAR_DIRECTORY]\themes\eole\img\systray icons\white\uniEC4F.ico (or any of the alternative icons in this folder)

-END.
 That's it!
 Enjoy your sound.

 ## USEFUL TO KNOW